Radical polymerization

-In polymer chemistry, free-radical polymerization (FRP) is a method of polymerization by which a polymer forms by the successive addition of free-radical building blocks (repeat units).
-Free radicals can be formed by a number of different mechanisms, usually involving separate initiator molecules.
-Following its generation, the initiating free radical adds (nonradical) monomer units, thereby growing the polymer chain.
+In polymer chemistry, radical polymerization (RP) is a method of polymerization by which a polymer forms by the successive addition of a radical to building blocks (repeat units).
+Radicals can be formed by a number of different mechanisms, usually involving separate initiator molecules.
+Following its generation, the initiating radical adds (nonradical) monomer units, thereby growing the polymer chain.

-Free-radical polymerization is a key synthesis route for obtaining a wide variety of different polymers and materials composites.
-The relatively non-specific nature of free-radical chemical interactions makes this one of the most versatile forms of polymerization available and allows facile reactions of polymeric free-radical chain ends and other chemicals or substrates.
-In 2001, 40 billion of the 110 billion pounds of polymers produced in the United States were produced by free-radical polymerization.
+Radical polymerization is a key synthesis route for obtaining a wide variety of different polymers and materials composites.
+The relatively non-specific nature of radical chemical interactions makes this one of the most versatile forms of polymerization available and allows facile reactions of polymeric radical chain ends and other chemicals or substrates.
+In 2001, 40 billion of the 110 billion pounds of polymers produced in the United States were produced by radical polymerization.

-Free-radical polymerization is a type of chain-growth polymerization, along with anionic, cationic and coordination polymerization.
+Radical polymerization is a type of chain polymerization, along with anionic, cationic and coordination polymerization.

 Initiation

 Initiation is the first step of the polymerization process.
 During initiation, an active center is created from which a polymer chain is generated.
 Not all monomers are susceptible to all types of initiators.
 Radical initiation works best on the carbon–carbon double bond of vinyl monomers and the carbon–oxygen double bond in aldehydes and ketones.
 Initiation has two steps.
 In the first step, one or two radicals are created from the initiating molecules.
 In the second step, radicals are transferred from the initiator molecules to the monomer units present.
 Several choices are available for these initiators.